 Under guidance from this herbalist I made simple changes to my food to feed my body the nutrients it craved.
 I implemented stress reduction techniques and took bespoke herbal medicine formulas to rebalance my body and correct the underlying root cause of all of my symptoms.

 After experiencing how simple changes and plant-based medicines can lead to huge health improvements without any horrible side effects, I knew I wanted to learn more, to understand and use this knowledge to help other people take control of their health, vitality and happiness.

 I enrolled on a 5-year Herbal Medicine and Naturopathy course at the College of Naturopathic Medicine.
 This course involved in-depth study of biomedicine, biochemistry, anatomy, pathology, plant sciences, diagnostic skills, therapeutic formulation and prescription of Western, Chinese and Ayurvedic herbs in more than 500 hours of clinical training.

 My naturopathic training consisted of nutrition, iridology, detoxification, Bach flower remedies and tissue salts.

 I am also a qualified Ayurveda Consultant (diet, lifestyle and herbs).
-Ayurveda (traditional Indian medicine) is the oldest healthcare system in the world.
+Ayurveda (traditional Indian medicine) is the oldest health science in the world.
 I am very drawn to its principles of living in harmony with nature and how health is achieved through establishing balance between the body, mind and spirit.
 Something that I know is possible to achieve even living in fast paced, chaotic cities such as London.
 In my practice I combine my knowledge of herbal medicine, Ayurvedic medicine and naturopathic medicine to help my clients achieve optimum wellbeing.

 I adore travelling and have spent considerable time in India, Central America and South America (in the Amazon, the Pantanal and the Andes), learning about traditional medicinal plants from local people who use these as their main system of healthcare.